davisblakep/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Module which is basically just the website and all of its inner workings.

 2. What is an event?

+An Event is a user action like clicking the mouse, hovering the mouse, using the scroll wheel, etc.

 3. What is an event listener?

+And event listener is a code that will be assigned to a specific item like a title, an image, etc. and wait for an assigned user action like a click from the mouse, then perform a specific action.

 4. Why would we convert a NodeList into an Array?

+Using Array.from()

 5. What is a component?

+A component is basically like a function that will allow you to create a set of HTML items each time the function is called.
+A way I think of it is similar to having a pre-built template that can be used to all have similar properties but with the option of passing additional parameters like Text into their elements.

 ### Git Set up